 Second- and third-year law students have the opportunity to participate in the Frank J. Remington Center's Criminal Appeals Project.
-This fall-spring project combines class work on appellate procedure, client-centered representation on appeal, issue spotting, and persuasive writing, with work on an actual criminal appeal assigned by the State Public Defender's Office.
+This fall-spring project combines class work on appellate procedure, client-centered representation on appeal, issue spotting, and persuasive writing, with work on actual criminal appeal cases assigned by the State Public Defender's Office.

-Students in the Criminal Appeals Project will work in pairs on a criminal appeal under the supervision of Remington Center clinical faculty.
-Appeals will be timed so that the transcripts begin arriving early in the fall semester.
-Assuming that a case has merit, briefing in the Court of Appeals will take place during spring semester.
-Please note that each student must make a 2-semester commitment, to ensure that he or she can take a case from start to finish.
+Students in the Criminal Appeals Project will work in pairs on criminal appeals under the supervision an attorney with the Wisconsin State Public Defender's Office.
+Appeals will be timed so that the trial transcripts begin arriving early in the fall semester.
+Assuming that a case has merit, briefing for the Court of Appeals will take place during spring semester.
+Please note that each student must make a 2-semester commitment to ensure that he or she can take a case from start to finish.

 In the fall semester, students will take a 3-credit class entitled "Advanced Criminal Procedure: Representing the Criminal Appellant," along with an additional 2 credits of clinical work.
 This class qualifies for the 60-credit rule.
 The class will meet twice a week.
 In one of the weekly classes, students will study appellate procedure, the ethics of appellate representation, issue spotting, and methods of persuasion.
 In the other weekly class, students will discuss issues that arise in their cases.
 Students will also be meeting their appeal clients, reading transcripts, and analyzing their cases in meetings with their supervising attorney.

 During spring semester, students will enroll in the same two courses for 4-5 credits.
 Most of the work will be focused on postconviction motions or hearings and/or writing appellate briefs.